 8. Double Default: Both teams did not send players.
 'Status” is set to ‘Double Default' and ‘Default’ is the name used for all players.
 11. Click on the submit button.
 Any errors will result in non-submission and TopDog will offer possible solutions at the bottom of the screen.

 OPPOSING CAPTAIN CONFIRM SCORES within 48 hours.
 Log in and on your team page, click on ‘Options‘ to the left of the match date and select ‘Confirm Score’.
 Scroll down and check scores and players.
 If OK click ‘I Confirm this match’.

 SCORES ENTERED INCORRECTLY

 If the match is entered incorrectly call or email your opponent who entered the scores.
-They can change the incorrect match information by clicking on ‘Options‘ to the left of the match date and select ‘Change Score’.
-Click on the name of your opponent’s team to view their captain’s name and phone number or click on their email address send them an email.
+They can change the incorrect match information by clicking on ‘Options‘ to the left of the match date and selecting ‘Change Score’.
+Click on the name of your opponent’s team to view their captain’s name and phone number or click on their email address and send them an email.
 Once scores are confirmed only League Coordinators can change scores.

 SCORING ~ All matches will be the best two out of three sets with regular scoring and a set tie-break (Coman) at 6-all in each set.
 The set tie-break is 7-points, (the first to seven by two points).
 No rest break is allowed after the first game during a set.